dimitrispin/Flights_Dataset/README.md

 # Flights_Dataset
-A Jupyter notebook to analyze data from the Kaggle datasetflight-delays The tasks we performed:
+A Jupyter notebook to analyze data from the Kaggle datasetflight-delays.

+The tasks we performed:

 Task 1: We would like you to left join flights with airlines and airports.
 We described number of rows, null values.
 Also, we described  cleaning processes taht i found necessary.